-Bridges vs. Dental Implants: Which Is Right For You?
+Bridges vs. Dental Implants: Which Is Best For Me?

 The information in this article may help you decide.
 Let’s look at bridges and dental implants in turn and enumerate the advantages of each.

 The first is that over the short term at least, the bridge will likely cost you less than the average cost of dental implants.

 The second is the speed and ease of getting a bridge.
 Patients receive their bridges in only two or three office visits, and the process of getting a bridge is non-invasive.
 This in in contrast to the process of getting dental implants, which is likely to require more visits and necessitates oral surgery.

 The third is that bridges are often suitable for patients with bone loss, and tooth implants may not be.
 (It should be noted, though, that bridges can actually cause bone loss, and that dentists may be able to correct this problem to make dental implants a viable option.)

 Bridges vs. Dental Implants: The Case for Dental Implants

 Dental implants offer several advantages of their own.